 This range is not limited to this heavy-duty spatula check out the large range of utensils by visiting the exclusive Mercer Culinary Store – here…

 Best Heavy Duty Spatula for Cast-Iron

-The Mannkitchen spatula’s heavy-gauge steel is designed to withstand the toughest cooking tasks.
-The straight edge allows for even cast-iron skillet surface leveling, while the precision beveled tip releases food with ease!
+The Mannkitchen spatula is heavy-gauge steel designed to withstand the toughest cooking tasks.
+The straight edge allows for even cast-iron skillet surface leveling, while the precision beveled edge releases food with ease!
 It can be used to flip pancakes, eggs, or burgers without breaking them apart!

 It is perfectly balanced and weighted for smooth scraping and easy maneuvering, so it won’t flex when you need to scrape the bottom of a heavy cast-iron skillet or grill.
 Continuing the ease of use the handle is made from heat-resistant hardwood.

 After years of use, cast iron skillets can develop uneven cooking surfaces that make it difficult to get an even sear on your meat or vegetables.
 This heavy-duty stainless steel spatula is designed with a wide surface area and perfectly flat edge to level out these cooking surfaces so you can achieve restaurant-quality sears every time!